 Just check at the end of school holidays that you haven't ended up with a few extra kids that don't actually belong to you and lovingly send them home.
 Happy holidays folks.

 Maggie Dent is one of Australia's favourite parenting authors and educators with a particular interest in the early years, adolescence and resilience.
-She has recently released two of her most popular conferences, featuring some of her favourite parenting authors from Australia and overseas, on video. http://www.maggiedent.com
+Find out more at www.maggiedent.com or follow her on Facebook.